 Step 1: Plumbing

-Before you do anything else, verify that your plumbing is in place.
+Before you begin converting a tub to a zero-threshold shower, verify that your plumbing is in place.
 If you’re in my neck of the woods or anywhere in South Florida, you’ll be installing your zero-threshold shower over a concrete slab.
 If you do need to reroute any plumbing under the slab and create a new sewer connection, I definitely recommend hiring an experienced plumber.

 Step 2: Size the Shower Pan

 Step 3: Apply the Thin-Set & Install the Shower Pan

 Pro Tip #5: Once you set the shower pan down, walk on it to make sure it’s firmly in place and bonded to the floor.

 It’s critical that you get this next step right.
 Take your fabric and lay it against each of the bottom corners and sides.
 You’ll want to fold a 6-inch wide piece of the fabric so the seam of your fold fits into the space where the floor and walls meet.

 Apply a thin layer of Hydro Barrier to each of the seams.
 To be safe, paint the waterproofing layer five inches up the wall and five inches along the shower floor.
 Once it dries, apply another thin layer followed by another layer of fabric on each of the seams.
 Finally, follow this same process in the corners.

 Pro Tip #6: It’s important that you apply the fabric to a wet surface and that the fabric is tight against the seams.
 Add more waterproofing barrier if necessary to make the fabric stick and use your paintbrush to push the fabric in place.